OldSkoolCoder/TEXTScrollers/README.md

 * Week 2 : Conversion of this BASIC Language TEXT scroller into 6502 assembly
 * Week 3 : Hi-Resolution Smooth Text scroller in Assembly Language (as BASIC was WAY TOOO SLOW!!! lol)
 * Week 4 : Smooth scrolling text scroller in Assembly utilising the VIC II inbuilt scrolling attributes.
+* Week 5 : Interrupt driven text scrolling on the C64 using the hardware smooth scrolling aspects of the VIC II Chip.

 Enjoy